 - A bone marrow biopsy to remove a small amount of bone filled with marrow

 Your blood or bone marrow sample may be used for a lab test called a karyotype.
-A hematopathologist examines the size, shape and number of your chromosomes in a sampling of cells under a microscope.
-The karyotype results may be helpful in making certain treatment decisions.
+In this test, a microscope is used to examine the size, shape and number of chromosomes in a sampling of cells.
+The results of the karyotype may be helpful in making certain treatment decisions.

 Ultrasound tests may be used to determine the size of the spleen.
 Magnetic resonance imaging (MRI) tests may be used to identify changes in the bone marrow that indicate MF.